gostega/sre-interview-challenge/README.md

 The site can be deployed from a local terminal (Pulumi is required).

-It can also be deployed by a merge into the `production` branch of the Github repo.
+It can also be deployed by a merge into the `main` branch of the Github repo.

+> Normally I'd use a git flow type workflow, but due to time constraints and less familiarity with Github Actions I just deploy straight from main.

 ## Local Deployment